-Awarded the 2004 Philip C. Chinn Multicultural Book Award by the National Association for Multicultural Education (NAME)
+2004 Philip C. Chinn Multicultural Book Award from the National Association for Multicultural Education (NAME)

 As one of the most commonly taught stories of people’s struggles for social justice, the Civil Rights Movement has the capacity to help students develop a critical analysis of United States history and strategies for change.
 However, the empowering potential is often lost in a trivial pursuit of names and dates.